Hope and Ideals

 “I thank Your Excellency for your friendly assurances of sympathy in dealing with our many problems.
 I also deeply appreciate your confidence that our traditions and our past will help us fulfill the hope and ideals of our people.”

 - Speech: Pakistan and USA / Equal Partners in Defence of Democracy

-- Context: Reply to the speech made by the first Ambassador of the United States of America at the time of presenting Credentials to the Quaid-i-Azam, on 26th February 1948
+- Context: Speech with the Ambassador of the United States of America on 26th February 1948

 Read This Next

 Pakistan admires the principles of democracy, liberty, equality and fraternity raised during the French revolution.
 Learn Mr. Jinnah's point-of-view on our shared ideals with France.

 Similar articles you may like